R-Najjar/RiboSplitter/README.md

 ## Use
-First run Spladder
+First run SplAdder

 Load functions
 ```
 source ([raw url ribosplitter.R])
 ```
 Two datasets are required to start:
 - A dataset of details of alternative splicing events including gene name, event ID, genomic locations of involved exons.
 This will be called 'details'.
-These are Spladder confirmed events.
-Provide the dir path to Spladder output
+These are SplAdder confirmed events.
+Provide the dir path to SplAdder output
 ```
 details= read_details (dir)
 ```

 - A dataset of read counts supporting isoforms 1 and 2 for each sample per event plus percent spliced-in (PSI).
 This will be called 'isoforms'.
-Spladder does not calculate PSI when isoform counts are <10 so these will be NA.
-Provide the dir path to Spladder output
+PSI is set to missing when isoform counts are <10.
+Provide the dir path to SplAdder output
 ```
 isoforms= read_isoforms (dir)
 ```
 Note 1: SplAdder's naming convention is to name the longer isoform as isoform 2.
-This works for most event types but I think it creates confusion for mutually exclusive events where the two exons in the middle can be of the same length.
+This works for most event types but I think it creates confusion for mutually exclusive events where either of the middle exons can be longer, or they can have the same length.
 I solve this by renaming them so that isoform 1 is always the first one in genomic location and by adjusting the PSI accordingly.

 Note 2: If using a different tool than SplAdder, you can still run RiboSplitter by creating the two datasets above from the tool's output.
+Include the following variables in the details dataset: gene_name, event_id, chrm, strand, type; start:stop genomic positions for involved exons (e1, e2, e3, e4); and for multiple exon skip events only, e2_starts contains colon separated start positions for all skipped exons, and e2_ends contains the end positions for multiple skipped exons.
+Format the isoforms dataset to include: event_id, sample, iso1, iso2, iso_total, psi, group.

 Next, merge your metadata with the isoforms dataset (adding a variable called 'group' that classifies the samples into disease and control)

 ### Filtering and statistical testing
-After filtering (events that are non-coding, low variability, or have many missing values), RiboSplitter uses a beta binomial model with overdispersion to allow for variability by group, with p values adjusted for multiple comparisons using the BH methodology.
+After filtering (events that are non-coding, have low variability, or have many missing values), RiboSplitter uses a beta binomial model with overdispersion to allow for variability by group, with p values adjusted for multiple comparisons using the BH methodology.

 Not all events will be present in all samples.
 This could reflect real biology (e.g. disease heterogeneity), or incomplete/low sequencing coverage in some samples for specific splicing events.
 Therefore, we must decide how many samples per group are required for the event to be included (n_dis and n_hc below).
 Additionally, a value for sd is needed, which is the lowest PSI SD for an event to be included, I recommend using a low value (e.g. 0.05)